 If you are receiving unemployment compensation, it’s important to understand how it can affect your taxes.
-You may still have to file a tax return even if you are not earning income, and you may qualify for certain tax breaks as well.
-With thousands of taxpayers receiving unemployment compensation due to economic challenges, we want to address these frequently asked unemployment tax questions.
+You may still have to file a tax return even if you are not earning income otherwise.
+We’ve explained if unemployment income is taxable, if you can get a tax refund on unemployment, plus answered other frequently asked questions.

 Do I have to file taxes if I’m unemployed?